almende/chap-links-library/index.md

 The tools are developed as
 [Google Visualization Charts](https://developers.google.com/chart/interactive/docs/gallery)
 for Javascript and GWT.
-Links Library is part of [CHAP](http://chap.almende.com), the Common Hybrid Agent Platform.
+CHAP Links Library is developed by [Almende](http://almende.com) as part of [CHAP](http://chap.almende.com), the Common Hybrid Agent Platform.

 The library contains the following components: